Courses & Units

 Learning Outcomes

-• Explore commonly employed research approaches to areas such as: - dementia care and aged care; - dementia neurobiology, including clinical translation; - policy and systems design for health care related to dementia; - public health relevant research, including outcome measures; and discuss the nature of evidence they generate
+• Explore commonly employed research approaches to areas relevant to dementia and discuss the nature of evidence they generate

-• Employ knowledge of research techniques in designing translational research, to inform practice or add to the evidence base for policy affecting societal and health care support for the needs of people living with dementia
+• Apply knowledge of research techniques in designing translational research, to inform practice and policy relevant to people living with dementia

 • Analyse and critique the assumptions, strengths, and shortcomings of qualitative, quantitative, and mixed research techniques